 Traditional thoracotomy—A large incision will be made.
 The ribs will be spread.
 The lung lobe will be located and removed.

-Video-assisted thoracic procedure—Several small incisions will be made between your ribs.
+Video-assisted thoracic procedure (VATS)—Several small incisions will be made between your ribs.
 A tiny camera and special tools will be inserted through the incisions.
 The inside of your chest will be viewed on a nearby monitor.
 The lung lobe will be located and removed.
+May have fewer complications than open.

 Immediately After Procedure